trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/README.md

 An exercise dedicated to modifying the initial conditions is provided in `exercises_linear_advection.ipynb` for the linear advection equations.

-The focus of this exercise is to specify the boundary conditions and the construct the new mesh from the file that was generated in the previous exercise.
+The focus of this exercise is to specify the boundary conditions and to construct the new mesh from the file that was generated in the previous exercise.
 It is straightforward to set the different boundary condition types in an elixir by assigning a particular function to a boundary name inside a Julia dictionary, `Dict`, variable.
 Observe that the names of these boundaries match those provided by HOHQMesh